 Wo uld the Project: Potentially Significant Impact Potentially Significant Impact Unless Mitigation incorporated Less than Significant impact No impact a.
 Have a substantial effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? ⊠ b.
-Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local of regional plans, policies, regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? × C. Have a substantial adverse effect on state or Federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? × d.
-Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? × e.
+Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local of regional plans, policies, regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
+X C. Have a substantial adverse effect on state or Federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? \boxtimes d.
+Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+X e.
 Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? × f.
 Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community, Conservation Plan, or other approved local, regional, or State habitat conservation plan? ×

 A Biological Resources Assessment (BRA) was conducted by Brian Shaw of Klamath Wildlife Resources.
 The Study Area consists of Parcel 1, since the existing cannabis activities on Parcel 2 are part of the environmental baseline condition.
 The Study Area is located in the community of Peanut, in Trinity County, CA, which is within the "Dubakella Mountain" 7.5-minute quadrangle.
 The approximate center of the Study Area is located at latitude 40.465600° and longitude -123.171400° within the Salt Creek Watershed.
 Elevation ranges between 2,500 and 2,700 feet above sea level.
-The Study Area consists primarily of undeveloped grasslands, with hills above consisting on mixed-conifer and oak woodlands, and is characterized by mostly flat, grassy terrain.
-Rattlesnake Road, a paved road, makes up the northern boundary of the Parcel 1.
-The study area was previously used for agricultural purposes.